How It Works

 • Confirmation pages

-Please note that if you use this script, make sure you do not place it on pages you do want the Retention.com Collection Snippet to work.
+Please note that if you use this script, make sure you do not place it on pages you want the Retention.com Collection Snippet to work.
 If both scripts are on the same page, the Suppression snippet will override the Collection snippet.

 4. Set suppression rules